Blueberry Crisp Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Easy Blueberry Crisp is made with with fresh blueberries coated in brown sugar and cinnamon and topped with a cinnamon oat topping!
-The flavors are warm and comforting and such a great way to enjoy blueberries!
+This blueberry crisp recipe is made with fresh blueberries coated in brown sugar and cinnamon, then topped with a cinnamon oat topping!
+Such a great way to enjoy blueberries.
 I couldn’t stop eating it!

 Love a good crisp?
-Don’t miss my Old Fashioned Easy Apple Crisp!
+Don’t miss my Old Fashioned Apple Crisp!

 Cinnamon Oat Topping